JSTOR-Labs/plant-humanities/ayahuasca/README.md

 While Pinto Ruben’s work is certainly ethnobotanical in character, the most celebrated figure in the discipline is <span eid="Q1349394">Richard Spruce</span> (1817–1893).
 Considered one of the main pioneers of ethnobotany in the modern scientific world, this Victorian Era botanist travelled for fifteen years across South America and documented extensively the <span eid="Q213782">Putumayo</span> region of the Amazon.
 Spruce was notably interested in the use of mind-altering plants, and dedicated one chapter dedicated to them in his 1908 posthumously edited book, _Notes of a Botanist on the Andes and the Amazon_, from 1908.
 Most of the chapter focuses on the plant _caapi_—the <span eid="Q120684">Tupi</span> word for ayahuasca—and includes methods of preparing the plant for the decoction, notes on its etymology, and ritual descriptions.[^ref31]
 <param ve-image
        url="https://www.biodiversitylibrary.org/pageimage/47391507"
-       label="This posthomous work was edited by Alfred R. Wallace.
-Coverpage Richard Spruce, Notes of a Botanist in the Andes and the Amazon, 1908.
+       label="This posthumous work was edited by Alfred R. Wallace.
+Cover page Richard Spruce, Notes of a Botanist on the Amazon and Andes, 1908.
 Smithsonian Libraries via BHL, public domain." fit="contain"
        ref="1">
 <param ve-image
        url="https://www.biodiversitylibrary.org/pageimage/47391881"
        label="Richard Spruce's drawings of the Tariana people in the Uapés River where he documented the use of caapi.
-Richard Spruce, Notes of a Botanist in the Andes and the Amazon, 1908.
+Richard Spruce, Notes of a Botanist on the Amazon and Andes, 1908.
 Smithsonian Libraries via BHL, public domain." fit="contain"
        ref="2">
 <param ve-image
        url="https://www.biodiversitylibrary.org/pageimage/47391360"
        label="Botanical description and scientific name of the ayahuasca vine.
-Richard Spruce, Notes of a Botanist in the Andes and the Amazon, 1908.
+Richard Spruce, Notes of a Botanist on the Amazon and Andes, 1908.
 Smithsonian Libraries via BHL, public domain." region="0,811,2488,2058"
        ref="3">
 {#paragraph18}